-Since the gut microbiome plays as such an important role in regulating hormones, it's also a good idea to make sure you're supporting your own gut health if your trying to get pregnant.4 This means staying away from damaging foods like sugar, reducing stress levels, and eating the right foods for your gut microbiota to thrive.
-If you're trying to get pregnant, it's a good idea to take a Viome test so you can have optimal gut health to pass on to your baby.
+Since the gut microbiome plays as such an essential role in regulating hormones, it's also a good idea to make sure you're supporting your own gut health if you are trying to get pregnant.4 Stay away from damaging foods like sugar, reduce stress levels, and eat the right foods for your gut microbiota to thrive.
+Taking the Viome Gut Intelligence will assist you in making food choices that boost and maintain optimal gut health to pass on to your baby.

 Pregnancy is a time to take gut health even more seriously.
-We often use pregnancy as a time to give into cravings and joke that we’re eating for two.
-But you're not just eating for two, you're actually eating for 40 trillion.
+We often use pregnancy as a time to give in to cravings and joke that we’re eating for two.
+But you're not just eating for two.
+You're eating for 40 trillion.
 Plus, we know that bacteria are capable of influencing cravings.
-This makes us wonder, is it really you that's craving that chocolate cake or is it your gut microbiome?5
+This makes us wonder, is it you that's craving that chocolate cake or is it your gut microbiome?5

 Remember, your gut microbiome is part of the endocrine system – in fact, it’s considered an endocrine system regulator.
-The crazy hormone cocktails that come with pregnancy and the gut microbiome influence one another on a two-way street.6 Meaning, working to balance your gut microbiome may help your hormones run more smoothly.
+The crazy hormone imbalances and surges that come with pregnancy influence the gut microbiome.
+In turn, the microbiome can affect hormone levels as well.6 Meaning, working to balance your gut microbiome may help your hormones run more smoothly.

-Another thing to keep in mind is that vaginal birth has been reported to be more beneficial for building a baby's gut microbiome than C-section.
-If vaginal birth is not an option, you can still promote the development of a strong microbiome for your baby.
+Keep in mind is that vaginal birth has been reported to be more beneficial for building a baby's gut microbiome than C-section.
+If vaginal delivery is not an option, you can still promote the development of a hearty microbiome for your baby.
 Some studies suggest that vaginal swabbing, even though its efficacy is still being evaluated, could be a possible method for establishing the gut microbiome in infants delivered via C-section.7

 During the first three years of life, your baby is building their gut microbiome.
 For a long time, scientists didn't understand why breast milk contained sugars babies were unable to digest.
-What we've come to find out is those sugars are specifically for feeding certain microbes that help establish a strong microbial colony.7 When and if possible, breastfeed your baby because not only do they get these important sugars, but they get microbes from the nipple and skin-to-skin contact, further contributing to their microbial ecosystem.
+We've come to understand those sugars are specifically for feeding certain microbes that help establish a strong microbial colony.7 When and if possible, breastfeed your baby.
+Not only do they get these crucial sugars but they assimilate microbes from the nipple and skin-to-skin contact, further contributing to their microbial ecosystem.

-Also as your baby grows up, try not to be a germaphobe.
-We've been taught for most of our lives that bacteria is bad, but this is simply not the case.
-Good hygiene is important of course, however, going overboard with sanitizers and disinfectants might not be a good idea.
+As your baby grows up, try not to be a germaphobe.
+We've been taught for most of our lives that normally occurring bacteria are harmful, but this is not the case.
+Good hygiene is important of course; however, going overboard with sanitizers and disinfectants might not be a good idea.

-An interesting study found that children in homes without dishwashers were less likely to have allergies.8 This is believed to be because ultra clean dishes prevent exposure to important and necessary bacteria for strengthening the gut microbiome.
+A recent study found that children in homes without dishwashers were less likely to have allergies.8 Dishes thoroughly cleaned in a dishwasher can prevent children's exposure to necessary bacteria for strengthening the gut microbiome.
 Squeaky clean isn’t always a good thing!

-You can read about how antibacterial cleaning products have even been linked to childhood obesity in our article: Are Antimicrobial Cleaning Products Making Children Fat?
+You can read about how antibacterial cleaning products are even linked to childhood obesity in our article: Are Antimicrobial Cleaning Products Making Children Fat?
 New Study Says Yes.

-It's also beneficial to the gut microbiome to avoid antibiotics whenever possible during the first few years of life because they disrupt the development of an already unstable young microbiome.9 Obviously, you should use antibiotics if they are necessary, but if they can be avoided it’s for the best.
+It's also beneficial to the gut microbiome to avoid antibiotics whenever possible during the first few years of life because they disrupt the development of an already unstable young microbiome.9 Of course, you should use antibiotics if they are necessary, but it's better to avoid them where possible.

 New parents surround themselves with all sorts of books, advice, and adorable baby gadgets made to make life easier for them and their bundle of joy.
-But their baby isn’t the only addition to the family, the miraculous gut microbiome has joined too.
+But their baby isn't the only new addition; the miraculous gut microbiome has joined the family too.